 They will probably show some of these signs as well:

-Note, however, the fact that your dog is showing some of these signs does not automatically mean that he is depressed, since some health problems can also cause your dog to feel and look that way.
+But of course even if your dog is showing some of these signs, it does not automatically mean that he is depressed, since some health problems can also cause your dog to feel and look that way.
 It is therefore important to get your dog to the vet if the symptoms persist.

 According to Dr. Raymond Van Lienden, DVM, a veterinarian at The Animal Clinic of Clifton, Va., change is almost always the cause of canine depression.
 Examples of changes in the dog's environment include: